fgui/fgui.github.io/tryton/hy.md

 ## My experience so far...

-A hello and hello-world module as a proof of concept.
+Writting a few modules as a proof of concept.
+I am using these to learn hy and tryton at the same time.

 ## Installation